 Inside every fullstackhero module, Vertical Slice Architecture (VSA) determines the shape.
-A feature — registering a user, changing a product price, sending a chat message — lives in one folder with the endpoint, the command, the handler, the validator, and the tests.
+A feature — registering a user, changing a product price, sending a chat message — lives in one feature folder: the endpoint, the handler, and the validator together, with the command and response mirrored in the module’s .Contracts project.
 No layered round-trip.
 No Domain → Application → Infrastructure → API hops.
 One feature, one folder, one PR.

 The slice shape